 Sussex Development Lectures

-The Sussex Development Lecture series is jointly run by the Institute of Development Studies (IDS) and the University of Sussex and open to students, staff and members of the general public.
+The Sussex Development Lecture series is an opportunity to hear from leading global thinkers on development.
+It is jointly run by the Institute of Development Studies (IDS), the School of Global Studies and the Centre for International Education based at the University of Sussex and open to students, staff and members of the general public.

 Receive regular updates about the lecture series

 For all other information please contact Sarah King at firstname.lastname@example.org or on +44 (0)1273 915649